Guillermo del Toro's unrealized projects: Tarzan

-On December 15, 2006, ComingSoon.net reported that del Toro was in talks to direct a Tarzan film.
-Then, in September 2008, Slashfilm.com reported that Stephen Sommers had replaced del Toro as director.
-Another film version, released in 2016 under the title The Legend of Tarzan, was directed by David Yates.
+On December 14, 2006, Variety reported that del Toro was in negotiations to direct a Tarzan film scripted by John Collee, from Warner Bros. and producer Jerry Weintraub.
+Then, in September 2008, it was reported that Stephen Sommers had replaced del Toro as director.
+Another film version written by Adam Cozad and Craig Brewer, released in 2016 under the title The Legend of Tarzan, was directed by David Yates.